scrabbletank/farhome-rules/rulesdoc.md

 When searching for food you find twice the amount with a successful survival roll.
 When searching for ingredients, for example when searching for apothecary ingredients, you find one extra ingredient.

 #### Forest Kin
-*Requires proficiency in Nature, 2 Strength*
+*Requires proficiency in Nature, 2 strength*

-When targeted by a wild beast or plant creature they must make a Willpower save against your Strength.
+When targeted by a wild beast or plant creature they must make a willpower save against your strength.
 On failure they must find a new target or the attack fails.
 Once a beast succeeds they are immune to this effect.

 #### Helping Hand
 *Requires proficiency in Divine spells, 6th Level*